Conflict Competence

 Why Conflict Competence Matters

-Take these free interactive courses to understand the concept of conflict competence, explore different conflict resolution approaches, develop strategies for repairing relationships harmed by conflict and identify university resources available to assist with conflicts.
+Take these free interactive modules to understand the concept of conflict competence, explore different conflict resolution approaches, develop strategies for repairing relationships harmed by conflict and identify university resources available to assist with conflicts.

 Conflict Competence Campus Resource Guide